-This handout assumes that you have read and understand the course tutorials and the lab assessment rubric.
-To get started, you should access the ECE computing resources and you have should have used the ece4750-lab-admin script to create or join a GitHub group.
-If you have not do so already, source the setup script and clone your lab group's remote repository from GitHub:
+This handout assumes that you have read and understand the course tutorials.
+You should have already used the ece4750-lab-admin script to create or join a GitHub group.
+To get started, login to an ecelinux server, source the setup script, and clone your lab group's remote repository from GitHub: